 Nobody should have to suffer an environment where they can’t easily understand what is being said, where music turns into a mess of noise instead of a transforming experience, or where they can’t concentrate because of the mush of noise all around them.
-Yet millions of us accept this as part of our everyday lives.
+Yet lots of us accept this as part of our everyday lives.

 Facade Sound Insulation and Ventilation Strategy

 In the crossover between environmental noise and building acoustics – quite literally – sit building facades.
-We use the data gathered from our noise survey, and sometimes from the acoustic model of the site, to assess the level of sound insulation needed to ensure that people are not disturbed as they go about their lives.
-This includes consideration of appropriate noise levels for sleep and rest (BS 8233) but also noise levels for commercial and office space where a controlled level of background noise can in fact be desirable.
+We use the data gathered from our noise survey, and sometimes from the acoustic model of the site, to assess the level of sound insulation needed to ensure people are not disturbed as they go about their lives.
+This includes consideration of appropriate noise levels for sleep and rest (BS 8233) and noise levels for commercial and office space where a controlled level of background noise can in fact be desirable.

 Noise from Building Services